Simulated LSST Observations of Real Metre-scale Imminent Impactors: Discussion

 \subsection{Lead Times}

-Our single discovery is made four days before impact.
-Seven potential discoveries are made 4.3 days pre-impact (median).
-Most objects are first observed 3.5 days pre-impact, with some extending to weeks pre-impact.
+Our eight discoveries are made between 0.8 - 28 days pre-impact, with a median value of 5.0 days (excluding the object linked over three years before impact, which would have been extremely difficult to identify).
+Most objects (discovered and undiscovered) are first observed several days (median = 4.3) before impact, with some extending to weeks before impact.

 For comparison, the longest lead time of the 11 known imminent impactors is 21 hours (2014 AA; \citealt{Kowalski14, Farnocchia16}), and the mean is $\sim$9 hours.
 Discovering impactors days to weeks in advance - even if rare - will provide incredible potential for dedicated follow-up surveys of the object, both with telescopes and in the potential deployment of ground based sensors to observe the fireball (e.g. \citealt{Clemente25}).
 These warning times also begin to align with the requirements for planetary defence responses, so would make for useful test cases \citep{Brown13, Koschny24}.